 Sharks are the No.1 drawcard here.
 It is possible to encounter up to 6 distinct species on a sole dive.
 You can expect to see species like silky, tawny nurse, and most of all Caribbean reef sharks.
 But you might be lucky and also spot lemon, great hammerheads and bull sharks.
 Whale sharks can even put in an appearance from July through November.
-However, sharks are not the only interesting sight to see.
+However, sharks are not the only interesting sight tor liveaboard divers to see in Cuba.
 There are many different fish species here.
 In fact it is said that the Queen’s Gardens is home to one of the most diverse and largest fish populations in the Caribbean.

 There are groupers galore, including goliath groupers which can be huge and meaty specimens.
 There are also many crustaceans, including Caribbean spiny lobsters and yellowline arrow crabs.
 Big schools of jacks and grunts, great barracuda and tarpon, sea turtles and rays will all be vying for your attention at these amazing dive sites.
 And it's highly likely you will spot a caiman or two in the mangroves from the safety of your Cuban liveaboard boat or even dive with them on request.

 Check out the best that Cuba has to offer before word gets out, join a liveaboard diving tour of The Queens Gardens:

 The liveaboard experience in Jardines de la Reina is a little different to other destinations.
 Here the boats do not travel great distances and may indeed be the equivalent of a floating hotel.
 This is the case with the Tortuga.
 Being stationary, Tortuga enjoys a good internet connection which can be used by guests of the other liveaboards like Avalon I, which tends to be nearby.
 Tanks are filled at the diving center and transported to these liveaboards.
 Avalon II alone has its own compressors on board and therefore enjoys a more expansive itinerary than other members of the fleet.